 - My Dog Ate Corn Cobs!
 Here’s What to Do (Vet Answer)

 - My Dog Ate a Toothpick!
-Here’s What to Do (Our Vet Answer)
+Here’s What to Do (Vet Answer)

 - My Dog Ate Rat Poison!
-Here’s What to Do (Our Vet Answers)
+Here’s What to Do (Vet Answer)